FOR AGES 3 YEARS TO 18 YEARS

 These birds are not at all dangerous.
 Their behavior does not possess any threat to humans.
 Instead, these birds are quite friendly.

-Although these birds look absolutely adorable and are quite friendly in nature, they do not make ideal pets.
+Although these birds look adorable and are quite friendly, they do not make ideal pets.
 They are most suited to the wild habitat.
 However, they might just become frequent visitors to your backyard, where they might feed on insects or seeds like sunflower seeds.

 These birds have one backward-facing toe, along with three forward-facing toes.
 It helps them move head first, upside down on a tree, to eat from the crevices in the bark of the trees.